-US multinational Wal-mart has announced plans to take a controlling share in Chinese e-commerce firm Yihaodian, in a bid to secure new revenue sources and boost its online presence in what is set to become the world’s largest e-commerce market in 2015.
+US multinational Wal-mart has unveiled plans to take a controlling share in Chinese e-commerce firm Yihaodian, in a bid to secure new revenue sources and boost its online presence in China.

 The moves comes a fortnight after Wal-mart appointed industry veteran Greg Foran as chief of its China operations as part of a series of leadership changes, Reuters reported.